Curricular Practical Training (CPT)

 - The student’s endorsed I-20 will serve as proof of permission to work in the U.S. for the specific employer and dates notes on Page 2 of the I-20.

-- Students engaged in a paid CPT position will need to apply for a Social Security Number (SSN) upon receiving their CPT I-20 if they do not already have an SSN.
+- Students engaged in a paid CPT position will need to apply for a Social Security Number (SSN) upon receiving their CPT I-20 if they do not already have the SSN.

 CPT Request Process

-- Meet with your academic advisor or program director to determine if and when you may be eligible for a CPT experience based on your academic program requirements.
+- Meet with your academic advisor or program director within your academic school to determine if and when you may be eligible for a CPT experience based on your academic program requirements.

-- Enroll in the appropriate credit-bearing course for the semester you intend to have CPT authorization.
+- Enroll in the appropriate credit-bearing internship or practicum course for the semester in which you intend to receive CPT authorization.

 - Obtain an offer letter from your employer.
 The letter must include: